Before you start exploring opportunities in Austria you need to define what you are really looking for

 Internet country code: .at

-Annual vacation: Majority of Austrians take annual vacations during school holidays.
+Annual vacation: The majority of Austrians take annual vacations during school holidays.

 - Christmas holidays - between 24 Dec and 06 Jan of next year